jcurry/ZenPacks.skills1st.LDAPMonitoring/README.rst

         ('zLDAPPort',  389,          'string'),
         ('zLDAPDN',    'cn=Manager', 'string'),
         ('zLDAPPW',    'secret',     'password'),
+        ('zLDAPSlaves', [],          'lines'),
         ]

 These properties are all unique; they are not the same as those shipped with the ZenPacks.zenoss.LDAPMonitor ZenPack.

+zLDAPSlaves is used to denote slaves of an LDAP master.
+It is used to check that the contextCSN is the same between master and slaves, as a replication check.
+The LDAP parameters for master and slaves must be the same.

 A new LDAP datasource called "Ldap Protocol" is introduced.
 It utilises the new zProperties and runs an LDAP query with "cn=monitor".
 The datasource from the standard